What is a Marriage & Family Therapist (MFT)?

 What kind of education and training did you have to complete to become an MFT?

 In addition to a Bachelors degree, I had to complete a Masters degree in Clinical Psychology with an emphasis in Marriage & Family Therapy.
-I then had to complete 3000 clinical hours and pass two state licensing exams: an MFT California Law & Ethics exam and another exam on absolutely everything else plus the kitchen sink.
+I then had to complete 3000 clinical hours and pass three state licensing exams: an MFT California (and Oregon) Law & Ethics exam and another exam on absolutely everything else plus the kitchen sink.
 And yes, I passed them both on my first try.
 Yay!

 What can't you do as an MFT?